 Dave’s tip: Stay away from sanded grout if you’re using glass tile — unsanded grout will work best.

-Which bathroom makeover ideas are you keen on doing?
+Which DIY bathroom makeover ideas are you keen on doing?
 Tell us in the comments below!

-Editor’s Note – This post was originally published in April 2016 and has been updated for quality and relevancy.
+Editor’s Note: This post was originally published on April 6, 2018, and has been updated for quality and relevancy.